 - Why doesn’t the company tell me what the salary is for this position?

-- Am I leaving money on the table or pricing myself out of the position when I give my number?
+- Am I leaving money on the table or pricing myself out of the position when I provide my number?

 Before we go into how we answer the “desired salary” interview question, I want to provide some background on compensation philosophies.
-To give guidance on the “desired salary” interview question without an explanation of a compensation philosophy would be like serving a chocolate chip cookie without chocolate chips.
-It’s not a complete story.
+To give guidance on the “desired salary” interview question without an explanation of a compensation philosophy would be like serving a shit sandwich without the bread.